 Target - The <target> element contains the translation of the content of the sibling <source> element.
-The optional state and statequalifier attributes indicate in which state the <target> is.
-The optional phase-name attribute references the <phase> in which the <target> was last modified.
-The optional xml:lang attribute is used to specify the content language of the <target>; this should always match target-language as a child of <trans-unit> but can vary as a child of <alt-trans>.
-The optional coord, font, css-style, style, and exstyle attributes describe the resource contained within the <target>; these are the modifiable attributes for the <transunit> depending upon the reformat attribute of the parent <transunit>.
+The optional <state and state -qualifier attributes indicate in which state the <target> is.
+The optional phase-name attribute references the cphase> in which the <target> was last modified.
+The optional xml:lang attribute is used to specify the content language of the <target>; this should always match target-language as a child of <target-language as a child of <alt-trans> .
+The optional coord, font, css-style, style, and exstyle attributes describe the resource contained within the <target>; these are the modifiable attributes for the <trans-unit> depending upon the reformat attribute of the parent <trans-unit>.
 The optional equiv-trans describes if the target language translation is a direct equivalent of the source text.
 The optional ts attribute was DEPRECATED in XLIFF 1.1.
 The restype attribute is DEPRECATED in XLIFF 1.2, since <target> will always be of the same restype as its parent <trans-unit> or <alt-trans>.
 A list of preferred values for the restype, state, and state-qualifier attributes are provided by this specification.

-state, phase-name, xml:lang, ts, restype, resname, coord, font, css-style, style, exstyle, equiv-trans, non-XLIFF attributes
+state, state-qualifier, phase-name, xml:lang, ts, restype, resname, coord, font, css-style, style, exstyle, equiv-trans, non-XLIFF attributes